 You can’t assume your key employee wants to take on the risk of owning and running the business.
 Begin discussing a potential succession well before your desired transition date.
 However, be aware that having the ownership conversation with your identified successor may catch the person totally off guard.
 Don’t be surprised if he or she has a hard time wrapping their brain around what this means.
 Being an owner is riskier than being an employee, and not everyone has the entrepreneurial spirit, the necessary talent, or an understanding spouse who will allow them to take advantage of this incredible opportunity.
 The trick is to hire a key manager who thinks like an entrepreneur and has the confidence to run the business.

 Identifying the right person to take over the business when you leave is a process that requires careful thought and planning.
-Here are some things that owners should do when considering their successors:
+Here are some things that owners should do:

 - Establish measurable criteria for assessing potential successors